- Eat healthy meals and get plenty of rest.

 - Arrive early so you give yourself time to settle down, collect your thoughts, and fill out any forms.

-- You may want to ask a friend or significant other to come with you to make the visit less stressful, or to help you ask questions.
+- You may want to ask a friend or significant other to come with you to make the visit less stressful, or to listen.

 Things to remember while you’re at your appointment: